parsan98/Leaflet.JS-Map/README.md

 * Images have been included in the folder `/img/` .
 * The markers for the map have been animated using CSS.
 * This page is designed to be responsive to display on all conventional PC, mobile and tablet screens.
-* The API providers used do not (as of Sept 2018) require API keys or client side secrets.
+* The API providers used do not (as of Sept 2018) require payment or credit card info.
 * This project is released under Unlicense.